ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-3.md

 # Step 3: Try running the app locally.

-You should be able to run this "Hello World" type Flask app in the normal way by either:
+You should be able to run this "Hello World" type Flask app in the normal way by:

-* Loading it in IDLE and choosing Run, OR
-* `cd`'ing into the directory that contains `hello.py` and typing `python hello.py`
+* `cd`'ing into the directory that contains `hello.py` and typing `python3 hello.py`

 You'll test by visiting your `localhost:5000` URL (or if you need to change the port, whatever you change it to).